meteor/react-packages/docs/meteor-data.md

 In order to make it easy to use these data sources together with React components, we have created a React mixin called `ReactMeteorData`.
 Once you have added this mixin to your component, you can define a method called `getMeteorData` on your component.

-Inside `getMeteorData`, you can access `this.props`, `this.state` and any reactive data from Meteor. `getMeteorData` will reactively rerun when the accessed data changes.
-The data this method returns is put on `this.data` so that you can access it from the `render` function.
+Inside `getMeteorData`, you can access any Meteor reactive data source, as well as `this.props` and `this.state`. `getMeteorData` will reactively rerun when the accessed data changes. `getMeteorData` must return an object, and the properties of the object will be copied onto the component's `this.data`.
+To use the data, you access `this.data` from the `render()` method.

+Subscriptions that you make from `getMeteorData` using `Meteor.subscribe` will be automatically maintained across reruns of `getMeteorData`, and cleaned up when the component unmounts.
+The arguments to a subscription can depend on `this.props` and `this.state`.

 ### Examples